topisani/Discurses/README.md

 After that, follow the instructions for linux above

-Seriously: urwid is *sadly* not supported on Linux, and since discurses is built on top of that, such an OS is not supported.
+Seriously: urwid is *sadly* not supported on Windows, and since discurses is built on top of that, such an OS is not supported.
 You may use the official desktop client anyway.